minprog/info/welkom/install/uv/index.md

 - install all packages globally
 - mix multiple courses in one folder
 - forget to move into the course folder before running commands

+This is the end of the tutorial.
+If you have any questions, do not hesitate to talk to other students, to your teaching assistant, the teacher, or the helpdesk.